-4. Experimental Results and Analysis
+5. Experimental Results and Analysis

-In this section, we evaluate the performance of PDR.PODM.
-A set of experiments were performed on a distributed shared memory architecture supercomputer to assess the weak scaling performance of PDR.PODM, i.e., the problem size (the number of elements created) increases proportionally with respect to the number of cores.
-We tested both our implementation and PODM on Blacklight using up to 256 cores.
-In all these experiments, the execution time reported includes pre-processing time for loading the image, octree data structure creation time and the actual mesh refinement time.
-The time we report does not contain the time for writing the final mesh to disk, since in most applications a parallel finite element solver, which is executed immediately in the subsequent step, will use the created mesh directly.
+In this section, we evaluate the performance of PDR.PODM on distributed shared memory architecture.
+We performed a set of experiments creating uniform meshes to access the weak scaling and strong scaling performance of PDR.PODM.
+When measuring the weak scaling performance of an algorithm, the problem size (the number of elements created in the case of PDR.PODM) increases proportionally with respect to the number of cores.
+When measuring the strong scaling performance, the problem size remains the same for all number of cores.
+We tested both the weak scaling performance of our implementation and PODM on Blacklight using up to 256 cores.
+Then, another set of experiments were performed to test the strong scaling performance of PDR.PODM when creating uniform mesh.
+Finally, a set of experiments was conducted to test the performance of PDR.PODM when creating varying size meshes.
+In all these experiments, the execution time reported includes pre-processing time for loading the image, lattice data structure creation time and the actual mesh refinement time.

-4.1.
+5.1.
 Experiment Setup

-The input image we used in our experiment, the CT abdominal atlas, was obtained from IRCAD Laparoscopic Center [43].
-Our experimental platform is Blacklight [44], the cache-coherent NUMA shared memory machine in the Pittsburgh Supercomputing Center.
+The input images we used in our experiment are the CT abdominal atlas from IRCAD Laparoscopic Center [18] and BigBrain [41].
+We also show several uniform and varying size meshes using a 3D MRI with brain tumor.
+Our experimental platform is Blacklight [39], the cache-coherent NUMA shared memory machine in the Pittsburgh Supercomputing Center.
 Blacklight is a cc-NUMA shared-memory system consisting of 256 blades.
 Each blade holds 2 Intel Xeon X7560 (Nehalem) eight-core CPUs, for a total of 4096 cores across the whole machine.
 The 16 cores on each blade share 128 Gbytes of local memory.
 One individual rack unit (IRU) consists of 16 blades and 256 cores.
 A 16-port NL5 router is used to connect blades located internally to each IRU.
-Each of these routers connects to eight compute blades within the IRU.
-The remaining eight ports of the internal router are used to connect to other NL5 router blades [45].
+Each of these routers connects to eight blades within the IRU.
+The remaining eight ports of the internal router are used to connect to other NL5 router blades [42].
 The total 4096 cores have 32 TB memory.